 Note re image: the image above was sourced from the United Nations website identified and linked in the text.
 All intellectual property therein belongs solely to the lawful owner.
 Used for educational and research purposes.
 All feedback welcomed.

-Our study continues, in Part II.
+Our look at the Lounge continues, in Part II.

 *In contrast, the European Union, say, can and does influence many aspects of food and drink policy.
 Legislation on appellations of origin is an example.